Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Naydra sat down next to him and listened.

-"I...I’d set all my affairs in order, made my thoughts on succession clear...all that.
-And now...here I am."
+"I...
+I’d set all my affairs in order, made my thoughts on succession clear... all that.
+And now... here I am."
 He shook his head, ears wandering to and fro with no clear direction.
-"I...don’t know what to do now."
+"I... don’t know what to do now."

 "I wish I could say something like *‘take a break,’* but I do not think you have that luxury.
 Our Father’s mercy is not something he gives frivolously."
 Naydra reached out and tidied up some of Uriigo’s more dishevelled fur around his neck.
 "Though, you should certainly sleep and eat properly, I think."

 "...Yes."
 He duck-nodded.
 "I’ll need a clear head."

-"As for Clan Bronzefur...I think this is an opportunity for you."
+"As for Clan Bronzefur...
+I think this is an opportunity for you."

 He turned, ears perking inwards in confusion.
 "An opportunity?
-Mother, I mean no disrespect, but...how?
+Mother, I mean no disrespect, but... how?
 My Clan’s reputation was already tainted, after *this - "*

 "It’s a chance to clean the wound," Naydra replied.
 "That’s why he spared you, Champion: you’re the one who can do it.
 You proved your integrity in there, today, And where a Champion leads, the Clan will follow."

 "What if I fail?"

 "Then Our Father will destroy you and your Clan," Naydra replied, bluntly.
-"So...let us work toward success."
+"So... let us work toward success."

 She watched Uriigo carefully as he considered her words for a moment.
 When he finally nodded, weary though he was, it was clear the same resolve he’d shown minutes earlier was still intact.

-"I’ll...go clean up and rest," he decided.
+"I’ll... go clean up and rest," he decided.
 "I can’t do my best for the Clan as I am right now."

 She nodded, and stood.
 He rose too, sharply. *There* was a marked change in the degree of deference he showed, compared to the last time she’d met him.
 "Go," she agreed.
 "And, Champion?
 You have my support.
 And you have Our Father’s."

 "...I know, Mother.
 Thank you."

 She let him go with a gesture, and he slipped away between the curtains of water with a respectful bob.
 Funny how surrendering had changed him.
-Maybe it was just his fatigue, maybe he’d be back to his more challenging self once all this was resolved...but Naydra doubted it.
+Maybe it was just his fatigue, maybe he’d be back to his more challenging self once all this was resolved... but Naydra doubted it.
 Daar, she suspected, had finally won Uriigo’s loyalty.

 And Uriigo, she suspected, had finally won Daar’s respect.